kitspace/1clickBOM/README.md

 # 1clickBOM #
-####_Automatically populate your electronic component shopping carts._####
+#### _Paste to your electronic component shopping carts._ ####
-1-click BOM is a browser extension which fills your electronic component shopping carts, at online retailers such as Digikey, Mouser and Farnell, when you feed it correctly formatted tab-seperated-values (TSV).
-This allows you to simply paste data from your bill of materials (BOM) spreadsheet or share a TSV file so others can make the same order locally.
+1clickBOM is a browser extension with which you can automatically fill your electronic component shopping carts at online retailers such as Digikey, Mouser and Farnell; when you feed it correctly formatted tab-seperated-values (TSV).
+This allows you to simply paste data from your bill of materials (BOM) spreadsheet or share a TSV file so others can make the same order (even if they are on the other end of the world).

 ## Which browsers?
-Which retailers?##
+Which retailers? ##

 For the time being the plugin is non-functional until we hit v0.1.0